 Mark did some great Zoom classes from his studio at The Bunker in Sunderland, which kept everyone connected through the lockdowns and enabled people from all around the country to join in with his drumming workshops.
 In September 2021 we could finally play together again and had a brilliant time entertaining the runners on the Great North Run once more.

 Drummed Up has its 20th anniversary this year.
 Who would have thought it?
 Drummed Up transformed from its beginnings as a publicly-funded project to tackle deprivation in the West End of Newcastle into a thriving self-funded community group (although with the continued support of Newcastle Council allowing us free use of the old Northern Sinfonia building and the goodwill of the largely volunteer regular teachers Alec Fox and Mark Barfoot) and then into a WEA course which was run by Mark Barfoot for over 12 years.
 Despite all the changes, running through the last 20 years have been the threads of community, performance and fun.

 So where are we now?
 Things have got a lot quieter since the heady days of summer 2007 when the group was playing at least one gig every weekend.
-Mark now works as a fully self-employed professional musician and drumming teacher and has relocated his drumming classes and workshops to Sunderland, where he now lives.
-Drummed Up is still here as a community performance group and will be playing our regular gig with Mark this September as one of the ‘Bands on the Run’ at the Great North Run.
+Mark now works as a fully self-employed professional musician and drumming teacher and has relocated his weekly drumming classes and monthly drumming workshops to the Eagle Building in Sunderland.
+Drummed Up is still here as a community performance group and will be playing our regular gig with Mark this September as one of the ten ‘Bands on the Run’ at the Great North Run.
 We may be open to doing other gigs in the Sunderland, Newcastle or Durham City areas that might come our way in the future too.
 If you have ever been along to one of Mark’s drumming workshops or are thinking about coming along to one and having a go, we’d love you to join us!